 Reset the A/V Memory to return to the original factory A/V settings for a selected device.
 Customize the individual audio and video settings.
-Display a blue screen when viewing a device with no signal, enable/disable Film Mode, or turn the TV speakers on or off.
+Display a blue screen when viewing a device with no signal, enhance the darker parts of bright pictures or turn the TV speakers On or Off.